Midscale Commercial Solar Market

-Midscale Commercial Solar Market

 NREL offers a collection of resources for universities seeking to implement solar projects.
-Supporting the U.S. Department of Energy's SunShot Initiative, these resources are designed to increase PV system deployment at universities, engage stakeholders to develop deployment solutions, and empower decision makers.
+Supporting the U.S. Department of Energy's Solar Energy Technologies Office, these resources are designed to increase PV system deployment at universities, engage stakeholders to develop deployment solutions, and empower decision makers.